-Why are My Blankets Static?
+Why Are My Blankets Static?

-- Protons: These carry a positive electrical charge.
+- Protons: Positive electrical charge.

-- Electrons: These carry a negative electric charge.
+- Electrons: Negative electric charge.

-If the number of protons and electrons found in an atom is balanced, the item made up of atoms will hold no static charge.
+If the protons and electrons in an atom are balanced, the item will hold no static charge.

 In the case of fleece blankets, imagine that your pajamas carry an even number of protons, electrons, and neutrons.
 Sit on the blanket, and the friction can imbalance the atoms within as electrons jump from the clothing to the sheet.